Get started!

 Analysis case’s logic

 It's important to understand that your activity data is contained in a specific analysis case, not the entity.
+This means that information is stored and processed at the level of the analysis case, and not at a more global level such as the entity.

-Entity, grouping 1 or several analysis cases
+Entity: grouping one or several analysis cases

 <aside> ℹ️ However, note that an entity is never empty; it always contains at least one analysis case.
 This means when you create a new entity, Glimpact automatically creates a new analysis case within it.